leloulight/csci71-FinalProject/README.md

 As Mike the Tech Inc. employer, I want to be able to view list items and reminders in the context of my geo-location so that the items I see are only those appropriate for my location.

 **Acceptance Criteria :**
-* The system includes “assign geolocation” as a preference option for list items.
+* System includes “assign geolocation” as a preference option for list items.
-* The system includes “assign geolocation” as a preference option for user profile.
+* System includes “assign geolocation” as a preference option for user profile.
-* The system generates appropriate list views and reminders based on my preset preferences.
+* System generates appropriate list views and reminders based on my preset preferences.

 ---
 ##### **Story Title: iOS and Android application support**